Office of the Chief Archivist of Lithuania: History

-The emergence of archives in Lithuania is associated with the formation of the Lithuanian state in the first half of the 13th century.
+The emergence of archives in Lithuania is associated with the formation of the Grand Duchy of Lithuania in the first half of the 13th century.
 The old Lithuanian chancery archives of Grand Duke and King Mindaugas did not survive: they were destroyed by numerous wars and fires.
 The Grand Duke's chancery archives later acquired the title of the Lithuanian Metrica.
 In the Middle Ages archives of towns, churches and estates were formed.
 When the Russian Empire occupied Lithuania in 1795, the most important Lithuanian archives were transferred to Russia.

 It was in middle of the 19th century the first archives was established as a special institution for accumulating and preserving records.
 The year 1852 saw the establishment of the Vilnius Central Archives of Early Register Books, the purpose of which was to preserve official files of the Grand Duchy of Lithuania.
-Records from the period of the Russian invasion (19th–20th centuries), belonging to Tsarist Russian institutions of the Vilnius Gubernya, were stored in the Joint Archives of Vilnius Institutions established in 1872–76.
+Records from the period of the Russian invasion (19th–20th centuries), belonging to Tsarist Russian institutions of the Vilna Governorate, were stored in the Joint Archives of Vilnius Institutions established in 1872–76.

 After the declaration of the independent Republic of Lithuania, the Central State Archives were established in Kaunas on 19 October 1921.
 The purpose of these archives was to collect and preserve all records of former state and local government institutions, take care of archives belonging to private persons, and accommodate archival records recovered from Russia.

-The occupation of Lithuanian in June 1940 marked the beginning of the destruction of the country's political system and self-dependence as well as an all-out sovietization of the archives and enforcement of the Soviet archival system.
-On August 5, 1940 the Council of Ministers of Lithuanian SSR, following suit of other Soviet republics, laid the responsibility for archives management and preservation with the ministry of the Interior.
+Following the Soviet occupation of Lithuania in 1940, the country's institutions were dismantled and replaced with the new Soviet authorities.
+On August 5, 1940 the new Council of Ministers laid the responsibility for archives management and preservation with the ministry of the Interior.
 In 1961 the Archival Board under the Council of Ministers of the LSSR was established.
 In 1957–68, the basis was laid to the network of state archives consisting of central and regional archives.
-It should be mentioned that during those years (1940–90) Lithuanian archives made some notable progress as well, namely the recovery of a number of archival records from other countries, and the development of a sound state archival system.
+During the occupation between 1940 and 1990, the Lithuanian archives made some notable progress in recovery of a number of archival records from other countries as well as general development of a sound state archival system.

 After the Lithuanian independence was reestablished on 11 March 1990, the modern system of state archives was formed.